Nubhetepti-khered: Body

 The body of Nubhetepti-khered was adorned with a broad collar and with armlets and anklets.
 Next to the body were found several royal insignia, such as a flail and a was scepter.
-She was about 5-10 years old when she died.
+The function of the weapons and royal insignia is uncertain.
+Mark Smith wonders whether they confer royal powers.
+Others observe that these objects are connected with Osiris and might identify the deceased with that god.According to the skeleton remains, Nubhetepti-khered was about 40 to 44 years old when she died.
+She was about 160 to 165 cm tall.